popovicnenad/mksub/README.md

 mksub
 -----
+> ## ⚠️ Archived in favor of https://github.com/trickest/mksub
 Make subdomains using a wordlist

 Read a wordlist file and generate subdomains for given domain or list of domains.
 Input from wordlist file is lowercased and unique words are processed.
 Additionally, wordlist can be